-It is one of a group of injuries known as osteochondroses which cause knee pain in children.
+Sinding-Larsen-Johansson lesion or syndrome is one of a group of injuries called osteochondroses.
+They cause knee pain in children.
 Other similar injuries include:

 Cases of Sinding-Larsen-Johansson usually correct themselves once the skeleton matures.

-Relative rest from aggravating activities.
-Cold therapy will help to ease pain and inflammation.
-Gentle quad stretching exercises can be done provided they are pain-free.
-Quad strengthening when pain allows is important to the muscle and tendon unit can cope with the loads that are required for the sport.
+Perform gentle quad stretching exercises provided they are pain-free.
+This is important so the muscle and tendon unit can cope with the loads that are required for the sport.